sayankundu009/Gradiant-Generator/README.md

-# gradiant-generator
+# Gradiant-generator
-simple gradient generator
+A simple gradient generator